adicu/learn-webdev/webdev_python_curriculum.md

 	"My decorator has been applied automatically!"
 ```

+While this provides a basic introduction to decorator functions, they are a hard concept to understand from a very low level.
+Please refer to the [following link][stackflow].
 <a id="pip"></a>
 ## 6.4 pip/requirements.txt
 When your developing a web application, there are certain packages that need to be installed to make up an environment.
 These packages that are needed for your project are called dependencies.
-We can install these dependencies easily using a built-in Python function called `pip`.
+We can install these dependencies easily using a built-in Python function called [`pip`][pip].
 First, we would need to make a file of all our requirements called `requirements.txt`:

 ```python
 pkg1